Plantronics BackBeat Fit 2100: Runners get an upgraded BackBeat Fit Wireless

 Like the original, the Fit 2100's eartips aren't designed to be jammed all the way into your ears, sealing off the outside world.
 Rather, these are designed to let some ambient noise in so you can hear traffic if you're running or biking with them outside.
 Look closely and you'll see they resemble standard hard buds, with a firm silicon covering that has a little loop on it that helps keep the earphone in your ear.

 Though they sound decent enough, these really aren't the greatest sounding headphones -- they don't have much bass and don't deliver the cleanest, clearest sound.
-They also aren't suited to noisy environments because they let too much sound in, similar to Apple's AirPods.
+They also aren't suited to noisy environments because they let too much sound in, similar to Apple's AirPods ($145 at Amazon.com).
 But they're still one of the better headphones for running.

 What are the biggest changes?
 For starters, Plantronics has made them more durable, with iP57-rated water resistance (they're apparently sweatproof and waterproof).
 It's also improved the way you control the headphones.